Symphony No. 7 (Shostakovich): I. Allegretto

+The first movement is in a modified sonata form that the musicologist Hugh Ottaway described as "misplaced and misshapen".
+It begins with a broad theme played by the strings in unison, which is later echoed by the woodwinds.
+This is followed by a slower section played by flutes and strings, which segues into a 22-measure ostinato march that Shostakovich anticipated would be compared to Ravel's Boléro.
+At the end of the twelfth statement of the theme, the brass present an inverted version of the theme, which is developed into a climax.
+After this a slower, two-part section follows, with a bassoon solo introduced by a solo clarinet; then a soft recapitulation of the opening theme is played by the strings.
+The movement's brief coda repeats fragments of the "invasion" theme, played by a solo trumpet and percussion.

 II.
 Moderato (poco allegretto)

-This is the symphony's shortest movement.
-Shostakovich referred to it as both a scherzo and a lyric intermezzo.
+The second movement is the symphony's shortest.
+Shostakovich referred to it as a "very lyrical scherzo".
 It begins in the latter vein with a quiet, playful theme in the strings.
-Some aspects of the interplay of the violins are evocative of a fugue.
 Moments later, a solo oboe plays a high variation on the tune.
 Other instruments continue with tunes of their own for several moments.
 Then, in the middle of the movement, woodwinds interject with a brash, shrill theme, followed by brass, then strings, then woodwinds.
 This eventually leads to a quick, majestic passage that is another ostinato, but different from the invasion theme in the first movement.
 The remaining third of the movement is much like the beginning of the second movement.

 III.
 Adagio

-The third movement (15–20 minutes) is structured much like the second, with a slow initial theme, a faster middle section that evokes the first movement, and a recapitulation of the initial theme.
-Shostakovich stated elsewhere that he had hoped to portray Leningrad by twilight, its streets and the embankments of the Neva River suspended in stillness.
-Woodwinds begin with slow, sustained notes, accentuated by the horns.
+The third movement begins with slow, sustained woodwind notes, accentuated by the horns.
 This simple theme cadences, and is followed by a declamatory theme played by violins.
 Winds and brass repeat the string theme, which the strings take over with another brief variation.
-This transitions directly into a faster and fiercer passage.
+This transitions directly into a faster passage.
 The violins return with the opening theme of the movement.
-This builds into a somewhat frantic passage underlaid by an ostinato in the lower strings (a deliberately awkward "oomph-pah" motif).
-This leads into a loud development section evoking the first movement.
-However, the passage ends quickly, with the woodwinds bringing back the original theme, again echoed by the strings, just as in the beginning.
+This builds into a somewhat frantic passage underlaid by an ostinato in the lower strings.
+This leads into a loud development section.
+The passage ends quickly, with the woodwinds bringing back the original theme, again echoed by the strings, just as in the beginning.
 The final third of the movement continues in this vein.